YoussefHeshamAlsoly/video_to_pdf/README.md

 The project uses 4 comparison techniques of analyzing the frames to determine change of scenes or not, those techniques are:

+1. Fixed-interval slicing (not a comparison method, rather saving frames with a fixed interval between every consecutive frames)
-1. Pixel-wise comparison
+2. Pixel-wise comparison
-2. Histogram comparison
+3. Histogram comparison
-3. SSIM comparison
+4. SSIM comparison
-4. ORB comparison
+5. ORB comparison

 ___